 - 1. There is a failure to establish sufficient controls over accounting for fixed assets.
-Fixes assets should be determined by City Management including department managers as they are purchased. - 2.
-There is a failure to insure that annual audits are performed on all component units.
+Fixed assets should be determined by City Management including department managers when they are purchased.
+Also assets purchased with federal funds are required to be inventoried a least every two years. - There is a failure to insure that annual audits are performed on all component units.
 The Corbin Public Library was determined to be a component unit but was not audited.
 All component units must be audited and included in the financial statements for the audit to be considered complete. - 3.
 There is a failure to timely record transactions of the Corbin Arena.
 The Arena uses a partially decentralized accounting.
 The transactions are not timely recorded in the City's general ledger but should be included at least monthly.